 - Probation Officer or Correctional Treatment Specialist

-Probation officers supervise individuals convicted of a crime but not sent to prison.
-Correctional treatment specialists provide former inmates with resources and support for successfully re-entering society.
+Probation officers supervise individuals who are convicted of a crime but not sent to prison.
+Alternatively, correctional treatment specialists provide former inmates with resources and support for successfully reentering society.
 Both of these roles require a bachelor's degree, along with a criminal background check and completion of a training program.

 - Fire Inspector or Fire Investigator